mirage335-colossus/Llama-3-virtuoso/_commands.md

 Environment variables (ie. ollama config), bashrc hooks, etc, can be set by '_setupVirtuoso.bat' .
 Cygwin/MSW users should run as 'Administrator' .

+Do NOT attempt to run python scripts without 'ubiquitous_bash.sh' in PATH (ie. under MSWindows without 'ubcp' Cygwin/MSW) - that is NOT supported !

 ```bash
 ./ubiquitous_bash-virtuoso.sh _fetch_local